indrikwijaya/indrikwijaya.github.io/index.md

 [![Final Presentation Poster](https://img.shields.io/badge/PDF-Slides-blue?logo=adobe-acrobat-reader&logoColor=white)](pdf/final_presentation.pdf)
 [![Full Thesis](https://img.shields.io/badge/PDF-Thesis-blue?logo=adobe-acrobat-reader&logoColor=white)](pdf/IndrikWijaya_FYP_final.pdf)

   In this project, I evaluated different clustering algorithms to draw meaningful patterns from short time-series genomics data.
 Popular algorithms such as K-Means, as well as specially-developed algorithm for short time-series such as [STEM](https://link.springer.com/article/10.1186/1471-2105-7-191) are analyzed.
-I observed that classical clustering algorithms still performed well for various distance measure except for euclidean distance.
-In addition, STEM excludes many relevant genes.
-Thus, this study concludes that we can use STEM to get optimal number of clusters and then use any of the classical clustering algorithms to cluster our time-series data.
+I observed that classical clustering algorithms still performed well for various distance measures except for euclidean distance, while STEM excludes many relevant genes.
+This study concludes that we can use STEM to get the optimal number of clusters and then use any of the classical clustering algorithms to cluster our time-series data.

 ---

 ### Autoencoder for Integration of Multi-omics Data
 [![View in Google Colab](https://img.shields.io/badge/Colab-Run_in_Google_Colab-blue?logo=Google&logoColor=FDBA18)](https://colab.research.google.com/drive/15vrcuS_L48_YeixSK1Kao0g8qAXKU-wU?usp=sharing)

-  Multi-omics data have recently gained popularity with the advancement of sequencing and -omics technologies.
-Each -omic data represents an important layer in solving biological problem.
-By integrating different -omics data, we are able to gain novel information and useful insights that are not present when we only look at individual omic layer.
-Autoencoder is performed here since it's been successful in finding accurate lower dimensional representation for many studies.
+  Multi-omics data have recently gained popularity with the advancement of sequencing technologies and data acquisition.
+Each -omic data represents an important layer in solving various biological problems.
+By integrating different -omics data, we are able to gain novel information and useful insights that may not be seen when each -omic layer is analysed individually.
+Autoencoder is performed since it has a successful track record in finding accurate lower dimensional representation in many studies.

 ---

 ### Spatio-temporal Analysis of Translational Regulation in Brown Fat Differentiation
 [![View in Google Colab](https://img.shields.io/badge/Colab-Run_in_Google_Colab-blue?logo=Google&logoColor=FDBA18)](https://colab.research.google.com/drive/1EKaryRgS5QB5KmRDXz5-tGqUeb06sDlH?usp=sharing)

 Following up on my thesis above, we would like to discover any further temporal and spatial patterns of variation in our data.
 Specifically, we want to understand how genes are translationally regulated differently at the bulk level, cytosolic level and crude mitochondria level.
-Here, we use [MEFISTO](https://www.nature.com/articles/s41592-021-01343-9) (developed based on [MOFA](https://biofam.github.io/MOFA2/)) which is a factor analysis model that has effectively and widely used for multi-modal genomics data sets in an unsupervised manner.
+Here, we use [MEFISTO](https://www.nature.com/articles/s41592-021-01343-9) (developed based on [MOFA](https://biofam.github.io/MOFA2/)) which is a factor analysis model that has been effectively and widely used to model multi-modal genomics datasets in an unsupervised manner.

 ---